 Alumni say:

-“Built on my core business knowledge but also opened my eyes to international business and not just government intervention in international business but also cultural.
+“Built on my core business knowledge but also opened my eyes to international business and not just government intervention in international business but also culture.
 Also strong focus on product innovation which is so important.”

 “Several projects with real clients through undergrad as well as other experiential learning efforts.
 This was critical to applying skills in real business situations and was the most valuable part of my education at RIT.”